burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

 Next Steps
 ==========

 Continue to **Module 2.1.3: Circles** to learn how distance functions create curved shapes.
-You will discover that circles use similar principles—testing whether points satisfy a mathematical condition—but with Euclidean distance instead of edge functions.
+You will discover that circles use similar principles testing whether points satisfy a mathematical condition but with Euclidean distance instead of edge functions.

 :doc:`Continue to Module 2.1.3 - Circles </content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README>`